 "Leave me alone.
 I do this all the time."
 The man looked a little like Orson Welles' thin doppelganger.

 Tom segued from Sly's SEX MACHINE to Otis Reading'S SATISFACTION.
 The roof wavered under the feet of the dancers.
-New York spread out beyond this building, but this had become the center of our universe and that cosmos shrunk the moment Steven got back up on the wall.
+New York spread out beyond this building, but this had become the center of our universe and that cosmos shrunk the moment Tandy got back up on the wall.
 He was dunker than before and Alice said to Anthony, "He's going to fall."

 None of us heard the thud of impact.